Bre-Wonder/myFlix-Angular-App/README.md

 ### How to start up this project?

+First check to see if Angular is installed by running this command:
+`ng --version`

+The next step is making sure that Angular is running on at least version 9.
+You can use the following command to update your version of Angular:
+`npm install -g @angular/cli@latest`
+(you can check to make sure your version is updated by using the command in the previous instruction step)

+If you need to install angular, run this command:
+`npm install -g @angular/cli`

+Now its time to create your app.
+Run this command in your terminal to create your new app:
+`ng new myFlix-Angular-App`
+(note: you can replace myFlix-Angular-App with whatever you would like to name it; You can press `y` for yest when the app creation asks about adding routes)

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+To learn more about building components and all other part of Angular see their documentation at: `https://angular.dev/`

 ### API Used:
 The API used for this project was a REST API that I built through coursework in Career Foundry using Express and Node.js.
 I had created endpoints specifically designed for this React App.
 You can see the code for the API in GitHub under movie_api.